survivejs/webpack-book/manuscript/building_with_webpack/07_eliminating_unused_css.md

 ...
 ```

+It is important to note that webpack `entry` expects files over directories.
+In this case webpack will resolve Pure.css in steps like this:

+1. webpack looks up `node_modules/purecss/package.json`.
+2. It find `"main": "build/pure-min.css"` field.
+3. Based on that it will end up resolving to `node_modules/purecss/build/pure-min.css`.

+Note that webpack allows you to shape this process.
+Sometimes `main` field might be missing entirely and you may need to define a `resolve.alias` to point to the file you want.

 Thanks to our path setup we don't need to tweak the remainder of the code.
 If you execute `npm run build`, you should see something like this:

 ```bash